inbravo/aws-feature-set/README.md

 - RAID 1 – mirrored, Redundancy
 - RAID 5 – Good for reads, bad for writes.
 AWS doesn’t recommend using RAID 5 on EBS
 - RAID 10 – Raid 0 + Raid 1
 - Use RAID Arrays when a single volume IOPs are not sufficient for your need e.g. Database.
-Then you create RAID Array to meet IOPs requirements.
+Then you create RAID Array to meet IOPs requirements
 - To take snapshot of RAID Array
 	- Stop the application from writing to cache and  flush all cache to Disk
 	- Freeze the file system